What Is ISO

 In order to see for yourself how ISO will impact the image on your camera/mobile phone, we suggest to do the following:

-Set you DSLR camera on a P mode (this way you control the ISO setting, a camera takes care of the rest), skip this step if shooting with the mobile phone camera
+2. Set your DSLR camera on a P mode (this way you control the ISO setting, the camera takes care of the rest), skip this step if shooting with the mobile phone camera

-View images on a screen and pay attention to the darker areas to see the difference (just like the example above)
+4. View images on a screen and pay attention to the darker areas to see the difference